astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 falling into a black hole would not experience anything special *at* that radius, independent of the general effects of curved space.
-Much like you can walk across the south pole, regardless of the fact that all those longitude lines converge there and the latitude line collapses to zero.
+Much like you can walk across the south pole, regardless of the fact that all the longitude lines converge there and the latitude line collapses to zero.
 You could put the pole anywhere on the Earth you like, mathematically speaking.